Troy Hill (American football)

-Troy Hill (born August 29, 1991) is an American former professional football cornerback who played in the National Football League (NFL) for 10 seasons.
+Troy Hill (born August 29, 1991) is an American former professional football player who was a cornerback in the National Football League (NFL) for 10 seasons.
 He played for the Cincinnati Bengals, New England Patriots, Los Angeles Rams, Cleveland Browns, and Carolina Panthers, and Tampa Bay Buccaneers.
 He played college football for the Oregon Ducks, and currently serves as the head coach for St. Bonaventure High School.

 Early life

 Hill attended St. Bonaventure High School in Ventura, California.
 He played defensive back and wide receiver for a team that posted an 11–2 record his senior season; however, all of those wins were forfeited when it was learned that Hill was ineligible.
 Hill received high school honors, earning the 2009 All-Channel League First-Team Defense, 2008 Second-Team All-State Junior by CalHiSports.com, 2007 All-Channel League Second-Team Defense, and All-CIF-Southern Section Northern Division.
 Hill earned a three-star rating from Scout.com, also a three-star recruit according to Rivals.com, and the No. 32 corner in the country.